Magdi Youssef: Academic career

-A culture critic focused on intercultural studies
+Brecht in Egypt

 In 1976 Youssef published a study on “Brecht in Egypt” that reveals his main methodological focus.
 In this study which elucidated the influence of spontaneous actor-public interaction in popular As Samir performances on advanced, Egyptified stagings of Brecht's plays, he already emphasized the active rather than passive aspect of reception as a socio-culturally ‘situated’ process that typically occurs in a context of specific interests, needs, etc. The value of this study was noted by Prof. Stéphane Santerres-Sarkany.
 Other scholars saw the study as very valuable, too, notably Martin Franzbach.
 The book was also praised by the Brecht scholar Reinhold Grimm.
 Grimm wrote that "Youssef's approach is highly enlightening, and in fact, exemplary for any future investigation of Brecht's influence in the Third World."
 Recognizing the relevance of Youssef's approach to modern theater, the Goethe Institute in Tunis invited Youssef in 1972 to deliver lectures about Brecht's theatre in the Arab World.
 At the time, his Arabic translation of Brecht's play "Der Jasager und der Neinsager" was performed in the Tunisian province Al-Kaf; it was directed by Monsef Al-Souissi.
 Due to Youssef's continuous focus on the theater as an effective medium of socio-cultural interaction, he was invited to address the Colloquium organized in the context of the international theater festival in Carthage, Tunisia, in 1995.
 On this occasion, he was also a member of the jury of the Festival International de Carthage.

 For many years, Youssef has been engaged in testing his methodological approach, re-formulating it where necessary.
 Intercultural studies and comparative literature research have never been a purely literary concern for him.
 He situated both in social and political contexts.
 As Peter Horwath mentions, it was enlightening that Youssef critically discussed “[e]conomic and cultural contacts between Arab and European nations during the modern era” (p.
 129) at the XVth Triennial Congress of the Fédération Internationale des Langues et littératures modernes.
 That he saw the link between economics and culture was not accidental.